incountry/sdk-nodejs/README.md

   }
 }
 ```

-With records sorted according to the following pseudo-sql
+with `findResult.records` sorted according to the following pseudo-sql
 ```sql
 SELECT * FROM record WHERE ...
 ORDER BY createdAt asc, rangeKey1 desc
 ```